bbatsov/batsov.com/_posts/2024-03-21-daniel-craig-is-my-james-bond.md

 contribution to the evolution of James Bond even more.
 Now I know why "Quantum of Solace" was so bad!

 So, here we are - right at the very end.
-Daniel story arc as a Bond is complete.
-I think it was a truly wonderful idea to create a bunch of connected movies that built on one another and tell the story of 007 from his becoming a 00 agent all the way to him leaving the service.
+Daniel's story arc as a Bond is complete.
+I think it was a truly wonderful idea to create a bunch of connected movies that build on one another and tell the story of 007 from him becoming a 00 agent all the way to him leaving the service.
 I know that many people hated this and would prefer a bunch of standalone adventures, but certainly not me.
 I owe a huge "Thanks!" to Daniel Craig for re-imagining an iconic character and